actionhero/actionhero/tutorials/running-actionhero.md

 * default values in `/config`
 * environment-specific values in `/config`
 * options passed in to boot with `actionhero.start({configChanges: configChanges})`

+You can `{configChanges: {}}` to a new ActionHero.Process' `start` or `initialize` methods.
+This can be helpful when creating tests.
+When using CLI commands, you can also set `process.env.configChanges` or pass `--configChanges` on the command line.
+In these cases, `configChanges` should be stringified JSON.

 ```js
 // from ./config/namespace.js